Everyone has been there.

-Find a new way to make your impact in the show
+Find a new way to make your impact on the show

 If you still want to be involved in the show, then this is a great time to try your hand at something new.
-Always wanted to run the sound board?
+Always wanted to run the soundboard?
 Ask for some training.
 Curious about painting scenery?
-Pick up a paint brush.
-Just because you'ree not onstage doesn’t mean that you can’t or shouldn’t leave a little bit of yourself in this production.
+Pick up a paintbrush.
+Just because you're not onstage doesn’t mean that you can’t or shouldn’t leave a little bit of yourself in this production.